 The Third Annual Australian Social Network Analysis Conference 2018

-***The final program (pdf format) can be found here***
+***Final program (pdf format) can be found here***

-The participants will include academics, doctoral students and researchers in industry who are working on the theory, method and application of social network analysis.
+The participants included academics, doctoral students and researchers in industry who are working on the theory, method and application of social network analysis.
 The conference intends to build greater coordination and collaboration among social network researchers and practitioners in Australia and overseas, and raise the profile of Australian social network research nationally and internationally.